Exchanges are currently available worldwide depending on your course, but include Australia, Canada, Cyprus, Hong Kong, Italy, Turkey, and USA.

 - Students spending both semesters at a university outside of Europe pay half tuition fees for that year

-- Students spending both semesters at a university in Europe will, in 2012/13 and 2013/14 at least, be eligible for a tuition fee waiver, dependent on citizenship
+- Students spending both semesters at a university in Europe will, in 2013/14 at least, be eligible for a tuition fee waiver, dependent on citizenship

 - Students are eligible to apply for a grant for time spent studying in Europe, dependent on citizenship